Survey of Consistent Software-Defined Network Updates: Update Techniques to Guarantee Connectivity Consistency

 \subsubsection{Algorithms and Complexity}

 Two performance objectives are investigated in the literature, node-based und round-based, to be discussed in turn.
 Node-based objectives were studied first in the literature: the goal is to update as many nodes/links at a time as possible.
 Round-based objectives can be seen as more intuitive, aiming at minimizing the number of (controller-switch interaction) rounds.
 Node-based approaches are also used in round-based contexts, with the following intuition: by updating as many nodes as possible, the total makespan is hopefully minimized -- coining the notion of \emph{greedy approaches}.
-However, it has been shown that node- and round-based objectives can conflict and lead to vastly different schedules. \textbf{Node-based objective (``greedy approach'').} Mahajan and Wattenhofer~\cite{roger} initiated the study of destination-based (strong) loop-free network updates.
+However, it has been shown that node- and round-based objectives can conflict and lead to vastly different schedules.

+\paragraph{Node-based objective (``greedy approach'')} Mahajan and Wattenhofer~\cite{roger} initiated the study of destination-based (strong) loop-free network updates.
 In particular, the authors show that by scheduling updates based on combinatorial dependencies, consistent update schedules can be derived which do not require any packet tagging, and which allow some updated links to become available earlier.
 The authors also present a first algorithm that quickly updates routes in a transiently loop-free manner: based on the current state, the controller greedily attempts to update as many nodes as possible.
 E.g., in Fig.~\ref{subfig:strong1}, their algorithm picks the nodes $s$ and $v1$, as $v2$-$4$ have unresolved dependencies.
 The study of this model has been refined in~\cite{Forster2016Consistent,Forster2016Power}, where the authors also establish hardness results, see Table~\ref{loop-table}.
 A related variant using so-called proof labeling schemes~\cite{DBLP:journals/dc/KormanKP10} was proposed in~\cite{DBLP:journals/tcs/FoersterLSW18}.